How To Build A Beautiful Stone Garden Pond In 8 Simple Steps

 There are so many ways water can be introduced to a garden; from striking slate monolith water features to the trinkle of a gentle stream or miniature waterfall - but one of the most natural and popular methods is a garden pond.

 Creating a pond for your garden is a far easier process than you might imagine.
-All you need are basic digging tools, pond liner or plastic base, a selection of decorative aggregates and a space in your garden.
+All you need are basic digging tools, a pond liner or plastic base, a selection of decorative aggregates and a space in your garden.

 Slate chippings surrounding a pond